Manufacturer: | Clone |

 Other:

 - Try t' build your Mars Lander(s) with a removable bottom.
 Blimey!
-By now (2008) this is probably pretty commonplace but back in t' day it be probably an option overlooked by many (includin' myself.)
+By now (2008) this is probably pretty commonplace but back in t' day it was probably an option overlooked by many (includin' myself.)